Quenching star formation with quasar outflows launched by trapped IR radiation: Conclusions

-Even though radiation pressure on dust appears to be strong enough to launch a galactic outflow, its effects are limited to the innermost regions of the galactic halo.
-We find a net suppression in star formation rate in the galactic halo by a factor of $\approx 3$.
-The star formation in the innermost few kpc, however, drops to zero, suggesting that IR radiation pressure might be very efficient when it comes to regulating the star formation rate in compact starburst galaxies at high redshift.
 The way in which IR radiation pressure affects the quasar host galaxy is twofold: (i) gas is expelled from the nuclear region, reducing the density and hence star formation rate locally, (ii) the gas density is suppressed globally since a portion of IR radiation can diffuse out to dense regions at large radii.
-The last mechanism is particularly promising as it could open up a new avenue for star formation quenching in high-redshift galaxies.
+The last mechanism is particularly promising as it could open up a new avenue for suppressing star formation in high-redshift galaxies.
 Given its potential, this scenario deserves to be analysed at higher resolution in more realistic simulations.

 The radiation pressure-driven outflows generated in our simulations initially have an approximately symmetric conic structure and peak mass outflow rates of $(10^3 \-- 10^4) \, \rm M_\odot \, yr^{-1}$.
 The outflows are not mass-conserving and only a small fraction of the gas mass is accelerated beyond $\approx 10 \, \rm kpc$.
 Quantities such as mass outflow rates, momentum fluxes and kinetic luminosities are sensitive to \emph{when} and \emph{where} they are measured, fluctuating by large factors over timescales of $\sim 1 \, \rm Myr$.
 Note that we measure kinetic luminosities on the order of $0.1 \% L$, which agree with various observational measurements \citep[e.g.][]{Cicone:15, Carniani:15, Veilleux:17}, but are about an order of magnitude lower than the canonical $5 \% L$ often claimed to be required for efficient feedback.